zzzprojects/docs/entityframework.net/pages/getting-started/how-to-see-ef-errors.md

 ## Answer

-To see the actual error or the cause of the error, we need to use the catch the exception and then write out the errors to log file or console depending upon your application.
+To see the actual error or the cause of the error, we need to catch the exception and then write out the errors to a log file or console depending upon your application.

 ```csharp